Bolofofopt/Projects/WebProjects/GPTBox/README.md

 -        Improve the sign in method
 -        Host the WebApp in a personal server, with SSL certificates
 -        Improve the form, to be automatically updated when the user chooses a option
+-        Hash the passwords & encrypt insted of just encrypting